nasa/utm-apis/README.md

 ## Sandbox and Swaggerhub-github versions

+utm-apis release branch is SWAGGERHUB and the master branch is our development branch.
+You will generally find the master branch to be ahead of the Sandbox.
+The tags in our SWAGGERHUB branch correspond with our sandbox releases.

 utm-apis repo's master branch is tagged with a release tag.
 The same tag is applied to the UTM Sandbox deployment.
 For example the v17.10 sandbox was generated from github branch/tag swagger17.10.